 Euphorbia myrsinites L.

-Myrtle Spurge, Myrtle Euphorbia, Blue Spurge, Broad-leaved Glaucous Spurge, Creeping Spruge, Donkey Tail Spruge, Donkey Tail
+Myrtle Spurge, Myrtle Euphorbia, Blue Spurge, Broad-leaved Glaucous Spurge, Creeping Spurge, Donkey Tail Spurge, Donkey Tail

 Euphorbia myrsinites subsp. myrsinites, Endoisila myrsinites, Euphorbion myrsinitum, Galarhoeus myrsinites, Murtekias myrsinites, Tithymalus myrsinites

-Euphorbia myrsinites is an attractive, low-growing succulent perennial with sprawling stems and spirally arranged bluish-green leaves.
+Euphorbia myrsinites is an attractive succulent with sprawling stems and spirally arranged bluish-green leaves.
 The stems grow up to 16 inches (40 cm) long.
 Leaves are fleshy and up to 1 inch (2.5 cm) long.
 Flowers and their subtending bracts are initially greenish-yellow but deepen to a red hue by summer.

 USDA hardiness zones 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).